History of Silicone Breast Implant Regulation (Part 2) –

 Troy, MI Area’s Top Breast Implant Surgeon

 Dr. Ali is a Troy area double board certified Birmingham breast implant surgeon who has performed breast augmentation surgery on thousands of women in the metro Detroit area, including Birmingham, Troy, Rochester Hills, West Bloomfield, and across Oakland County.
 He utilizes the latest techniques and best, state-of-the-art breast implant technologies and procedures – to ensure that your results are as safe as they are beautiful.
-Doctor Ali will be happy to offer you a free consultation to answer all of your questions at his Birmingham office.
+Doctor Ali will be happy to offer you a consultation to answer all of your questions at his Birmingham office.

 Feel beautiful inside and out, with breast implant surgery.
 And remember, financing options are also available.